Haikira/VGLogger/README.md

 - Create a Platform
 - Create a Review
 - Create a Developer
-- Create new Game Dates against a user's game
+- Create new Game Dates against a user's Game

 **V1 Goals**